AleyahSarah/Power_BI_Dashboard/README.md

 ## Required Solution

- Atliq Hardware wants to create an effective and simple interactive dashboard from which it can easily understand and gather important insights from its business in order to improve performance.
+ Tecchnium Hardware wants to create an effective and simple interactive dashboard from which it can easily understand and gather important insights from its business in order to improve performance.

 ## Tech Stack